Raedin24/School/L300/DCIT 312 Information Security Management/Module 1.md

 4. *Rectification* - Key to the implementation of graded protection
 5. *Supervision* - External management of graded protection

+**Sarbanes-Oxley Act (SOX)** - An act to protect investors by improving accuracy and reliability of corporate disclosure
 # 1.3 Basic Network Concepts
 ## 1.3.1 TCP/IP Architecture
 ### Architecture of a Typical Campus Network